pepstock-org/Charba-Wiki/docs/CartesianTimeAxes.md

 | stepSize | int | 1 | The number of units between grid lines.
 | minUnit | [TimeUnit](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/enums/TimeUnit.html) | TimeUnit.MILLISECOND | The minimum display format to be used for a time unit.

-The following time measurements are supported and are mapped into [TimeUnit](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/enums/TimeUnit.html) enumeration, to force a certain unit:
+The following time measurements are supported and are mapped in the [TimeUnit](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/enums/TimeUnit.html) enumeration, to force a certain unit:

  * millisecond
  * second